aaswtest/newman-reporter-junitxray/README.md

 newman.run({
     collection: require('https://www.getpostman.com/collections/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65-JsLv'), // can also provide a URL or path to a local JSON file.
-    reporters: 'junitfull',
+    reporters: 'junitxray',
     reporter: {
         junitxray: {
-            export: './examples/full/result.xml', // If not specified, the file will be written to `newman/` in the current working directory.
+            export: './examples/xray/result.xml', // If not specified, the file will be written to `newman/` in the current working directory.
         }
     },
 	iterationCount: 2